 However, the serenity of the place was disturbed by numerous so-called “tourists,” and children as young as five years old aggressively trying to sell their little elephant keychains and severely outdated calendars.
 However, their desperate attempts at catching our attention were quite hilarious; when my friend told them that she was from France, a boy screamed out “Zinedine Zidane,” a retired football player from the 1990s and the coach of Real Madrid.

 Feb.
 17. 2019.
 Early in the morning, we headed out to see one of the seven wonders of the world, Taj Mahal.
 Upon reaching the site, my friends commented that they felt like they were looking at a picture.
 Maybe it was its picturesque nature, or maybe the overwhelming media representing it.

 But I soon realized that it really was the odd one out in Agra.
 Built for Shah Jahan’s love, Mumtaz Mahal, it was built from the highest quality of marble.
 While the rest of Agra was mostly made out of bricks and sandstone, Taj Mahal stood, shining and erect, flaunting its grandeur.
 It seemed more like a screen or a picture.
 It was a tiny paradise in the midst of a dusty city: the gardens flourished,and the waterways spread throughout the place to cool off the Agra heat.

 With the magnificent Taj Mahal, our art trip with the Indian History group came to an end.
 We parted ways, and we headed off to the remarkable art museums of Delhi…

 Hyenjin Cho is the Editor-in-Chief of The Woodstocker

-All pictures are taken by Hyenjin Cho
+All photos by Hyenjin Cho

 Edited by Rohan Menezes